 WW: Shifting back to Dearborn, you worked in Dearborn your entire career while you were here?

 RG: Oh yes, until I retired.

-RG: [Laughter] Well, when I moved there if you were different in any way and that means ethnically, or Jewish, you were not welcome.
+RG: [Laughter] Well, when I moved there if you were different in any way and that means ethnically, or Jewish, you weren't welcome in Dearborn.
 Now they’d take the money if you chose to shop there [laughter] but that was the way it was.
-After Orval Hubbard died, there was a trickle of black people moving into the area, there wasn’t much available, and then the Arabic population, I have no idea how that happened, it just boomed.
+After Orville Hubbard died, there was a trickle of black people moving into the area, there wasn’t much available, and then the Arabic population, I have no idea how that happened, it just boomed.
 So that was major, major change.
-As far as city management is concerned I think that the principles that Hubbard had have continued, they have marvelous services in Dearborn as far as snow removal and keeping the streets clean and it’s just—it’s excellent service.
+As far as city management is concerned I think that the principles that Hubbard had have continued; they have marvelous services in Dearborn as far as snow removal and keeping the streets clean and it’s just—it’s excellent service.

 WW: What do you think of the current state of the city of Detroit?
 What are your thoughts?
 Do you think it’s coming back?
 What is your opinion on the state of the city?

 RG: Well, I think that state of the city is very exciting.
 If I were five years younger and if I didn’t own my home I would move downtown in an instant.
 I would love to.
 I find the whole city kind of interesting.
 I find the pockets of poverty are interesting.
 Because I’m out and about constantly.
 I love living here and I go every place, so, I maybe see changes happening more rapidly than a lot of people who don’t travel around the city as much as I have.
 I think it’s just terribly, terribly encouraging.
 Now, long range, I think that the present administration in Detroit is a thousand-fold improvement over what it has been as long as I have lived here.
 It was absolutely deplorable and unfortunately those people managed to get voted back in constantly, and I don’t understand it myself but I think it’s very I remarkable improvement and I just pray it continues.